auth0/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

 The body of the request must include the following:

 - `audience`: APIv2 base url - `https://${account.namespace}.auth0.com/api/v2/`
-- `client_id`: The client id of the new client you just created.
+- `client_id`: The client id of the new client you created.
-- `client_secret`:  The client secret of the new client you just created.
+- `client_secret`:  The client secret of the new client you created.
 - `grant_type`: Grant type should be `client_credentials`.

 ### 2. Get the user profile